JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 ---
-title: 'RegularizedOptimization.jl: A Julia framework for regularization-based nonlinear optimization'
+title: 'RegularizedOptimization.jl: A Julia framework for regularized and nonsmooth optimization'
 tags:
   - Julia
   - nonsmooth optimization